 When to file bankruptcy.
 Many people listen to financial people who recommend when to file bankruptcy only as a last resort.
-The problem with this is that many people do everything they can to avoid bankruptcy (including selling valuable assets that would otherwise be protected), only to end up bankrupt anyway.
+The problem with this is that many people do everything they can to avoid bankruptcy (including selling valuable assets that would otherwise be protected in bankruptcy), only to end up bankrupt anyway.

 Take for instance a friend of mine named Joe.
 Joe was told by his family and friends that bankruptcy was the worst option possible.
 That filing chapter 7 would scar his reputation and credit report for years to come.
 John knew that bankruptcy shouldn’t be taken lightly, and he was very prudent to study his options carefully before making a decision when to file bankruptcy.